farisamirmudin/dra-ps/README.md

 # About
 A Powershell script that allows watching kdrama using the terminal
 ## First Run
-To be able to run this script for the first time, enter following command in the Terminal.
+To be able to run this script for the first time, open powershell and enter following command.
 ```sh
 Set-ExecutionPolicy RemoteSigned
 ```